justinwoodcock/Loopback-Upload/README.md

 1. Fire up your StrongLoop app `slc run .`
 2. Open your favorite REST client ([POSTMAN](https://www.getpostman.com/), [Paw](https://luckymarmot.com/paw), etc)
-3. Using your REST client, POST to `http://localhost:3000/api/Containers/`, passing a data object with the name attribute (which is the name for the new container)
+3. Using your REST client, POST to `http://localhost:3000/api/Containers/`, passing a data object with a name attribute (which is the name for the new container)

 	```
 		{